denizasaf/JavaOS/README.md

 # JavaOS
-TR: Başlatmak için Setup.batı açın
+TR: Kurmak için Setup.batı açın Başlatmak için Start.batı açın